 Companies that use Cloudflare Custom Nameservers

-Cloudflare Custom Nameservers We detected 944 companies using Cloudflare Custom Nameservers.
-The most common industry is Banking (12%) and the most common company size is 2-10 employees (31%).
+Cloudflare Custom Nameservers We detected 958 companies using Cloudflare Custom Nameservers and 5 companies that churned.
+The most common industry is Banking (14%) and the most common company size is 2-10 employees (27%).
 We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
 Note: We track companies with a vanity/custom nameserver provided by CloudFlare.
 If you're interested in all companies that use CloudFlare, we track those companies here

 Company Employees Industry Country Region Usage Start Date